Magnetic penetration depth in topological superconductors: Effect of Majorana surface states and application for UTe$_2$: Introduction

 Among several experiments, we here focus on magnetic penetration depth measurements~\cite{met19,bae21,ish23}.
 According to the theory based on bulk gap structures~\cite{einzel86,gross86}, in superconductors with nodal points, the magnetic field penetration depth of the Meissner current along the nodal (antinodal) direction behaves as $T^2$ ($T^4$).
 Recent experiment~\cite{ish23} reports $T^2$ dependence of superfluid density in all directions, suggesting a nonunitary pairing state with point nodes.
 However, in the case with time-reversal symmetry, all possible pairing states in \ce{UTe2} belong to topological phases protected by crystalline symmetries, and Majorana quasiparticles residing on the surfaces are responsible for anomalous magnetic response and tunneling phenomena~\cite{tei2023possible,ohashi2024anisotropic,hyeok24,li25,gu25,chris25,tei25}.
 Therefore, it is natural to consider that these surface states could influence the penetration depth.
-Indeed, in the previous theoretical study~\cite{wu2020power}, the Majorana cone in a fully gapped superconductor, which belongs to topological class DIII, has been shown to be responsible for the paramagnetic effect, resulting in the $T^3$-dependence of magnetic penetration depth.
+Indeed, {it has been predicted that Majorana surface states lead to a $T^3$ power-law suppression of the superfluid mass current flowing in a narrow channel of superfluid $^3$He-B~\cite{hao13,sauls22arxiv}.} In a fully gapped superconductor, which belongs to topological class DIII, the Majorana cone has been shown to be responsible for the paramagnetic effect, resulting in the $T^3$-dependence of magnetic penetration depth~\cite{wu2020power,sauls22}.
 In UTe$_2$ with cylindrical Fermi surfaces, the $A_{u}$ state hosts Majorana cones, while Majorana Fermi arcs protected by magnetic mirror symmetries appear on the particular surface orientations in the other pairing states~\cite{tei2023possible,ohashi2024anisotropic,tei25}.
 It is essential to clarify how differences in the dispersion of topological surface states affect the screening current and the temperature dependence of magnetic penetration depth.

 In this paper, we investigate the magnetic penetration depth in the superconductor \ce{UTe2} with a special focus on orbital degrees of freedom and Majorana surface states.
 Here, we use an effective model involving two orbital degrees of freedom of $f$-electrons, which arise from two uranium atoms in a unit cell of the crystal structure.
 We first consider bulk nodal superconductors without surface states and find that the magnetic penetration depth of the screening current along the antinodal direction exhibits the temperature dependence of $T^2$, which significantly deviates from $T^4$ expected from conventional theory~\cite{einzel86,gross86}.
 This anomalous exponent is attributed to the quasiparticle contributions around the point nodes to the inter-orbital paramagnetic current.